Static Site Hosting with a CDN

 Once the static site has been generated by a static site generator, using a CDN for all static assets to supercharge the site is simple and can be done in just a few steps.

-- Choose where you would like to host your generated static site files (e.g. Amazon S3, KeyCDN Push Zone, sub-domain on existing origin server, etc.).
+- Choose where you would like to host your generated static site files (e.g. Amazon S3, KeyCDN Push Zone, subdomain on existing origin server, etc.).

 - Create a DNS record pointing the

 wwwversion with a URL or Forward record.
 Afterwards, create a CNAME record for

-- Certain DNS providers have solutions such as NS1’s Alias record or Cloudflare's CNAME Flattening which allows you to point the root domain to a zone alias.
+- Certain DNS providers have solutions, such as Cloudflare's CNAME Flattening, which allows you to point the root domain to a Zone Alias.
 This method masquerades the CNAME record as an A record.

-If using Let's Encrypt, you are currently only allowed to have one SSL certificate per zone.
+If using Let's Encrypt, you are currently only allowed to have one SSL certificate per Zone.
 Therefore, if you are using static CDN hosting with KeyCDN and want to perform a URL redirection, such as

 There are various ways to enable static CDN hosting with KeyCDN, the above scenario is just one example with S3 as the origin.
-As mentioned, static site hosting with a CDN can also be implemented directly from a push zone or as a sub-domain (e.g. docs.yourwebsite.com) on any origin server.
+As mentioned, static site hosting with a CDN can also be implemented directly from a Push Zone or as a subdomain (e.g.